JLW-Dev-Coder/luxe-tax-academy/README.md

-Here’s a clean, simple README you can include or send her:

----

 ## 📄 The Luxe Tax Academy — Site Overview

 This site is designed to help you enroll clients into your mentorship programs, collect their onboarding information, and manage submissions efficiently.